Joe Robb

 Alvis Joe Robb (March 15, 1937 – April 18, 1987) was an American professional football player who was a defensive lineman in the National Football League (NFL) for the Philadelphia Eagles, St. Louis Cardinals, and the Detroit Lions.
-He played college football for the TCU Horned Frogs and was selected in the 14th round of the 1959 NFL draft by the Chicago Bears.
-He went to one Pro Bowl during his 13-year career.
+He played college football for the TCU Horned Frogs, appearing in two Cotton Bowls, and was selected in the 14th round of the 1959 NFL draft by the Chicago Bears.
+He went to one Pro Bowl during his 13-year career, and started on the defensive line for the Eagles in their 1960 NFL championship game victory over the Green Bay Packers.